-- analysis of the energy, environmental, and economic impacts of applying demonstrated technology to achieve the most feasible controls on emission rates.
+- 17. Essentially a BACT analysis is a scientific analysis of the energy, environmental, and economic impacts of applying demonstrated technology to achieve the most feasible controls on emission rates.
 The purpose of such an analysis is, among other things, to ensure the optimum use of PSD increments.
 Under the case-by-case approach mandated by the rule, good engineering practice mandates a pollutant-by-pollutant evaluation of alternative control technologies to establish the particular emission limits that should be accepted as BACT. - The Applicants and DER initially differed on what emission limitations constituted BACT for the proposed facility.
-Applicants advocated emission limitation an through combustion design efficiencies and an electrostatic prescriptor (ESP).
-DER advocated an emission limitation achievable through application of a baghouse to control PM, Pb and other metals, and flue gas control equipment (dry scrubbers) to control acid gases (SO2 , F, sulfuric acid mist and hydrogen chloride).
-At hearing, the parties stipulated that BACT for the proposed facility was an emission limitation achievable though combustion design efficiencies and high efficiency fine particulate control technology, and that space would be provided at the facility for installation of acid gas control technology if subsequently required by rule.
-9/ - 19.
+Applicants advocated an emission limitation achievable through combustion design efficiencies and an electrostatic emission limitation prescriptor (ESP).
+DER advocated an achievable through application of a baghouse to control PM, Pb and other metals, and flue gas control equipment (dry scrubbers) to control acid gases (SO2, F, sulfuric acid mist and hydrogen At hearing, the parties stipulated that BACT for the proposed facility was an emission limitation achievable though design efficiencies and high efficiency particulate control technology, and that space would be provided at the facility for installation of acid gas control technology if subsequently required by rule. $\frac{9}{}$ - 19.
 Consistent with the parties' stipulation the proof established that BACT for the proposed facility are emission limitations achievable through combustion design efficiencies and an ESP.
 These emission limitations, with the exception of PM, SO2 and Pb, have been agreed to by the parties and are contained in the conditions of certification annexed hereto as Appendix II.
 Accordingly, the dispute between the parties resolves itself to a determination of what emission limitations for PM, SO2, and Pb can be realistically achieved with the selected BACT technology.